AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 ## Running the External Application

-1. Ensure that [Node.js](/help/cloud-service/local-development-environment/development-tools.md?lang=en#node-js) is installed on your local development machine, which will be used to run the external application
+1. Ensure that [Node.js](/help/cloud-service/local-development-environment/development-tools.md?lang=en#node-js) is installed on your local development machine, which is used to run the external application
 1. Download and unzip the [sample external application](./assets/aem-guides_token-authentication-external-application.zip)
 1. From the command line, in this project's folder, run `npm install`
 1. Copy the [downloaded the Local Development Access Token](#download-local-development-access-token) to a file named `local_development_token.json` in the root of the project